-As finite volume scheme, an exponentially fitted scheme is considered [10], which is sometimes called Scharfetter-Gummel scheme.
-Based on a Delaunay triangulation, fluxes between control volumes (Voronoi boxes) are computed by an application of the one-dimensional Il'in-Allen-Southwell formula [28].
+As finite volume scheme, an exponentially fitted scheme is considered [13], which is sometimes called Scharfetter-Gummel scheme.
+Based on a Delaunay triangulation, fluxes between control volumes (Voronoi boxes) are computed by an application of the one-dimensional Il'in-Allen-Southwell formula [33].

-The most popular finite element method for solving (1) is certainly the Streamline-Upwind Petrov-Galerkin (SUPG) or Streamline-Diffusion finite element method (SDFEM), introduced in [3, 13].
+The most popular finite element method for solving (1) is certainly the Streamline-Upwind Petrov-Galerkin (SUPG) or Streamline-Diffusion finite element method (SDFEM), introduced in [4,18].
 This method adds artificial diffusion in streamline direction by means of a residual-based stabilization term.

-Finite element schemes that add to the SUPG scheme another stabilization term acting in crosswind direction are called shock capturing or, more precisely, Spurious Oscillations at Layers Diminishing (SOLD) methods.
+Finite element schemes that add to the SUPG scheme another stabilization term acting in crosswind direction are called shock capturing or, more precisely, spurious oscillations at layers diminishing (SOLD) methods.
 These methods are in general non-linear.
-The numerical investigations include one of the best SOLD methods from recent studies for the P_1 and Q_1 finite element [16, 18], which was proposed in [24].
+The numerical investigations include one of the best SOLD methods from recent studies for the $P_1$ and $Q_1$ finite element [21,23], which was proposed in [29].
 This method will be used here also with higher order finite elements.

 An alternative to residual-based stabilizations are continuous interior penalty (CIP) methods.
 These methods achieve stability by penalizing the jumps of the first derivative of the computed solution across faces of the mesh cells.
-They have been proposed in [7] and analyzed in [5].
+They have been proposed in [9] and analyzed in [7].

 Discontinuous Galerkin (DG) methods combine ideas from finite elements (variational formulation, piecewise polynomial solution) and from finite volumes (discontinuous solution).
 A stabilization is introduced in these methods by the localization of the ansatz and test functions.
-In the presented numerical studies, a method which was proposed in [23] will be included.
+In the presented numerical studies, a method which was proposed in [28] will be included.

-Last, a total variation diminishing finite element method (FEMTVD) proposed in [25] will be studied.
+Last, a total variation diminishing finite element method (FEM-TVD) proposed in [30] will be studied.
 Also this scheme combines ideas from finite element methods (variational formulation, piecewise polynomial solution) and from finite volume methods (consideration of fluxes).
 In contrast to the finite element schemes mentioned above, the FEMTVD scheme introduces the stabilization by manipulations at the algebraic level (matrices and vectors) and not by modifying the bilinear form or the finite element spaces.

-There are even more proposals of stabilized methods, e.g., local projection stabilization schemes, which are not included in the studies presented in this paper.
+There are even more proposals of stabilized methods, see [33] for an overview, which are not included in the studies presented in this paper.
+Among these methods are Galerkin least squares methods, residual-free bubble finite element methods, local projection stabilization schemes, and methods whose construction requires extensive a priori knowledge about the solution.
+Schemes from the last class, like the tailored finite point method [15] or layer-adapted schemes with Shishkin or Bakhvalov meshes, are from our point of view unsuitable to be used in applications.
 However, in our opinion, the considered schemes include most of the important finite volume and finite element approaches for solving steady-state convection-dominated scalar equations.